kmfahey/risuspubl/README.md

 ﻿
 ## Risus Publishing Database

-An exercise in authoring a RESTful postgresql db API using flask, SQLAlchemy and alembic, completed as part of NuCamp's DevOps coding bootcamp.
+This project is an exercise in authoring a RESTful postgresql db API using `flask`, `SQLAlchemy` and `alembic`, completed as part of NuCamp's DevOps coding bootcamp.
 The conceit is that the database serves as the publishers/authors/editors-level database for a publishing company, Risus Publishing.

-Included are the alembic migrations needed to instantiate the database in [alembic](alembic), a [load\_testing\_data.py](load_testing_data.py) script to populate or repopulate the database with testing data, and the testing data .tsv files in [data](data).
-(In addition a [experimenting.py](experimenting.py) script is included if one needs to experiment in the package's SQLAlchemy context; best used with `python -i`.)
+Included are the alembic migrations needed to instantiate the database in the alembic directory, a load\_testing\_data.py script to populate or repopulate the database with testing data, and the testing data .tsv files in the data directory.
+(In addition, an experimenting.py script is included if one needs to experiment in the package's `SQLAlchemy` context; best used with `python -i`.)

-The RESTful JSON API is implemented via the modules in [risuspubl.api.\*](risuspubl/api).
+The RESTful JSON API is implemented via the modules in risuspubl.api.\*.
 It's implemented by way of `flask` and `SQLAlchemy`; executing `flask run` in the top-level directory will spawn a `flask` webserver that will furnish the endpoints under https://localhost:5000/.
-The SQLAlchemy table classes are defined in [risuspubl.dbmodels](risuspubl/dbmodels.py) and the `create_app()` function that `flask` depends on is defined in [risuspubl.api.flaskapp](risuspubl/api/flaskapp.py).
+The `SQLAlchemy.Model` subclasses are defined in risuspubl.dbmodels and the `create_app()` function that `flask` depends on is defined in risuspubl.api.flaskapp.

-(See the [Portfolio Project Requirements Checklist](Portfolio_Project_Requirements_Checklist.html) for a detailed review of the checklist from [the Portfolio Project Final Submission page](https://learn.nucamp.co/mod/forum/view.php?id=5133) with indications where files satisfying each requirement can be found.)
+(Please see the Portfolio\_Project\_Requirements\_Checklist.html file for a detailed review of the checklist from the Portfolio Project Final Submission page with indications where files satisfying each requirement can be found.)

 ### The Tables